Global Flash Series

 English, as beautiful as it is, isn’t the only language on earth.
 There is a world of flash writers out there, and we want to showcase their work here at SLQ.

 Submissions opened on June 1, 2016, for stories 600 words or fewer in French, Spanish, Danish, and German.
 We understand that this is kind of Eurocentric, but if all goes well, we’ll keep mining languages for great fiction until we’ve covered all 6909 on earth.
-In fact, this year we’ll be branching out into Swahili and Hebrew, so if you write in one of these language or you know someone who does, we’d love you to submit to SmokeLong!
+In fact, this year we’ll be seeking submissions in Swahili and Hebrew, so if you write in one of these language or you know someone who does, we’d love you to submit to SmokeLong!

 And if you are a translator/editor who’d like to get involved, let us know by dropping us a mail at editors [at] smokelong.com.

 Accepted stories will appear in the original language as well as in English, translated by the guest editors below.
 All other guidelines and terms of acceptance apply.

 Global Flash Guest Editors

 Michelle Bailat-Jones, editor for French, is a writer and translator.
 Her novel Fog Island Mountains (Tantor, 2014) won the 2013 Christopher Doheny Award from the Center for Fiction.
 She has translated the work of C.F.
 Ramuz (Beauty on Earth, Onesuch Press, 2013; What if the Sun…, 2016) as well as Julia Allard Daudet, Claude Cahun, Laure Mi-Hyun Croset and others.
 Her short fiction, poetry, translations and criticism have appeared in various journals including The Kenyon Review, Cerise Press, Hayden’s Ferry Review, Two Serious Ladies, Spolia Mag, PANK, The Rumpus and The Quarterly Conversation.
 We are open to French submissions on a rolling basis.
 Read Bailat-Jones’ selection, “Accident” by Timba Bema, in Issue 54.